 PHYSICAL CHARACTERISTICS OF THE PROPOSED SITE

-300 ham what is suitable to organise the World Scout Jamboree for more than 45.000 participants.
+300 ham what is suitable to organize the World Scout Jamboree for more than 45.000 participants.
 There is a possibility to expand the area to 700 ha.

 The site designed for the Jamboree Village is flat, crisscrossed with irrigation canals, a spacious area to pitch tents, the scenery of the area around is diverse – some hilly, undulating, with a shaft and dunes, partially forested.